kali-linex/linex/Documentation/core-api/debugging-via-ohci1394.rst

 - http://halobates.de/firewire/firedump-0.1.tar.bz2

-There is also a gdb proxy for firewire which allows to use gdb to access data which can be referenced from symbols found by gdb in vmlinux:
+There is also a gdb proxy for firewire which allows to use gdb to access data which can be referenced from symbols found by gdb in vmlinex:
 - http://halobates.de/firewire/fireproxy-0.33.tar.bz2

 The latest version of this gdb proxy (fireproxy-0.34) can communicate (not